DylanJamesZapzalka/eecs576/README.md

 # Academic Article Ranking With AMR Graphs and Knowledge Graphs in QA Tasks
 ## About
 This repo contains the experiments ran for our project.
 It investigates methods to retrieve and rank articles for answering academic questions by using Abstract Meaning Representation (AMR) graphs and Knowledge Graphs (KG).
 The study compares the effectiveness of different graph types (AMR, KG, and AMR+KG) and Graph Neural Network (GNN) architectures (GAT, GCN, and GraphSAGE) on the Academic Question Answering (AQA) and Natural Questions (NQ) datasets.
 The results show that GraphSAGE performs best across all graph types due to high heterophily, and combining AMR and KG graphs can lead to more robust reranking schemes.
 These findings offer insights into the interaction between graph representations and GNN architectures in passage reranking tasks for academic question answering.
-## Downloading artifacts
+## Experiment artifacts
+AMR, KG graphs, and datasets artifacts are generated if they do not exist.
-Pregenerated graphs and datasets can be downloaded here. https://drive.google.com/drive/folders/12oD41P7yVl23RkG0o0rb1IC4FgHILuVe Place all files in the root folder.
+Pregenerated graphs and datasets artifacts can be downloaded here. https://drive.google.com/drive/folders/12oD41P7yVl23RkG0o0rb1IC4FgHILuVe

+Place all files in the root folder.
 ### Generate AMR graphs
 ```bash